red/web-redlake/content/en/services/product-development.md

 blocks:
   - template: "media-feature"
     heading: "Concise code - less bugs."
-    content: "Red is a concise language, and its facilities for robustly building DSLs amplify this aspect.
+    content: "Red is a concise language, and its facilities for robustly building DSLs amplify his aspect.
 Don't take our word for it - just try it out.
 With more than 40 built-in datatypes you'll get plenty of support from Red.
       "
     image: "https://tailwindcss.com/img/card-top.jpg"
     image_position: "right"
   - template: "media-feature"
     heading: "Simple things easy, hard things doable."
     content: "This has been always Red's motto.
 Although maybe we should fit in distributed somewhere there - because as a messaging language, you'll be able to orchestrate distribute applications.
       "
     image: "https://tailwindcss.com/img/card-top.jpg"
     image_position: "left"
   - template: "action-feature"
     heading: "Ready to Start Your Next Amazing Project?"
-    content: We’d love to help you build it!
+    content: We’ll help you build it!
 Reach out to us and pick our brains.
     button_text: "Contact Us"
     button_url: "/contact/"
     bg_dark: false